 - Engage in a group inspired by Jewish values.

 - Commit to attending PJA Family Giving Circle meetings.

-Read about projects funded by the PJA Family Giving Circle in its first two years:
+Read about projects recently funded by the PJA Family Giving Circle:

 Tales from the PJA Family Giving Circle

 Interested in learning more?
 Contact Saul Korin, PJA Development Manager at firstname.lastname@example.org, or 503.452.3427.